angular/angular-bazel-example/README.md

 ## Deployment

+### Firebase

+We use the standard firebase deploy command.

+Run `yarn deploy` to release changes to bazel.angular.io.

+### Kubernetes Engine
 We use Bazel's docker support to package up our production server for deployment.
 Each time the app changes, we'll get a slim new docker layer with just the modified files, keeping the round-trip for deployment incremental and fast.
 This example is configured to run on Google Kubernetes Engine, so we can have an elastic pool of backend machines behind a load balancer.